filipac/menus/README.md

 'Menu' => 'Filipac\Menus\Facades\Menu',
 ```

 And that's it!
-With your coffee in reach, start building out some awesome menus!
+Start building out some awesome menus!